 The following are some suggestions and comments on gear:

 Caching Gear and Food: If you are on an extended mountaineering trip, you may wish to hire an outfitter to travel into the park by snow machine and cache extra gear or food for you.
-Check with the park offices for more information about arranging this.
+A permit is required for placing caches.
+Contact the park office for more information about arranging this.

 Stoves: Most camping stoves do not perform well in severe cold and wind.
 Stove failure on a remote tour can kill you!
 You will only be able to get water by melting snow and ice.
 Choose your stove well and test it, if possible in windy conditions, before you arrive.
 Be certain that you have the spare parts, tools and knowledge to repair any malfunction.
 One stove per 3 people and a minimum of two stoves in a group is recommended.
 While it may be tempting to cook inside a tent when the weather is bad, the danger of fire or of carbon monoxide poisoning is very real.